Predicting Tactical Solutions to Operational Planning Problems under Imperfect Information: Conclusion and Future Work

+We formulated the problem as an optimal prediction stochastic programming problem whose solutions we predicted with machine learning.
+Key in the proposed methodology is the generation of labeled training data for supervised learning.
+We proposed to sample operational problem instances (perfect information) by controlled probabilistic sampling.
+The generated operational problem instances were solved independently and offline using an existing solver.
+We handled uncertainty with appropriate aggregation methods.
+Otherwise, our methodology relies on existing ML models and algorithms.
+This is a substantial advantage since we can benefit from the recent advances in ML, and in our case, deep learning.

-The results have shown that a regression feedforward neural network had the best performance overall.
-Remarkably, the solutions could be predicted with a high accuracy in very short computing time (in the order of a millisecond or less).
+We illustrated the methodology with a train LPP, where some features of the inputs (problem instances) -- in this case container weights -- are unavailable at the time of prediction.
+We explained why the methodology cannot be viewed as supplying heuristic solutions to the LPP.
+The results showed that a regression feedforward neural network presented the best performance overall.
+Remarkably, the solutions could be predicted with a high accuracy in comparison with an error bound, and in very short computing time (in the order of a millisecond or less).
 In fact, the time required to predict the solution descriptions under imperfect information using ML is much shorter than the time required to solve a single deterministic instance with an ILP solver.
-The results have also shown that the regression feedforward neural network model that was trained and validated on simpler instances could generalize reasonably well to harder instances without specific training and validation.
-However, the variations over the hyperparameter sets considered during the validation step were large when the nature of the data was very dissimilar.
+The results also showed that the regression feedforward neural network model that was trained and validated on simpler instances could generalize surprisingly well to harder instances without specific training and validation.
+However, quite expectedly, the variations over the hyperparameter sets considered during the validation step were large when the nature of the data was very dissimilar.

-We believe the methodology successfully developed in this paper can have a relevant impact for real-time decision problems under imperfect information where a fully detailed solution is not required.
-Of course, many interesting questions remain to be addressed and, among the areas for future research (both related to our specific application and in general), we mention: \begin{itemize} \item Compare the results to those obtained with a stochastic programming approach.

-\item Among the five different aggregation methods described in the paper only two were used in the current investigation.
-We believe that the third method involving aggregation over output, i.e. ``aggregation over output after ML'', known as ``classification with missing inputs'' in the deep learning literature, could also be a promising direction to investigate.
-It was not implemented in our application since it is costlier and the performance of the simpler methods was already very good.